 Roller Derby (especially Junior Roller Derby) is not a common sport.
 Up until 3 years ago we were the ONLY Jr. Roller Derby team in the state of Alabama.
 Jr. Roller Derby is split into 3 levels.
 Level 3 is most likely what you picture in your head when you imagine derby.
 Its the hitting/contact derby.
 Your skater will be starting as “Fresh Meat”.
 We have to teach skaters how to derby skate (which is different than rink skating as you get low when you skate) and we have to teach skaters how to fall.
 Falling safely is the most important thing we can teach a skater.
 So the first several weeks, practice will not look like “derby”, but once we get the skaters up to level 1, we can do a no contact scrimmage which will be exciting for the skaters.
 Our goal is to not only teach the skaters how to learn derby but also make it FUN!
 Derby is an amazing sport at any level and we are very excited to welcome your skater into the world of Junior Roller Derby.

 1. Derby Skates – these are quad (4 wheel) skates they are different than your normal rink skates.
 The boot is lower and the toe stops are often different as well.
-You can rent rink skates from Insanity at first if you choose to.
+Borrowing normal quad skates like roller rink skates is fine to start.
 From experience, once they decide they like derby purchasing derby skates will make drills much easier on the skater.
 Riedell is a very good intro brand and Insanity also sells these.

 2. Helmet, wrist guard, elbow pads and knee pads – these can be gotten at most sporting stores.
 We do have some gear (elbow and knee pads) to borrow but it’s not a lot but it may help for the first few practices.